 1900 SW 4th Ave, Suite 7100, Portland, OR 97201

-Comprehensive Plan — hearing
+Comprehensive Plan — work session

 An archive of meeting minutes and documents of all Planning and Sustainability Commission meetings are available at http://efiles.portlandoregon.gov/webdrawer.dll/webdrawer/search/rec?sm_class=uri_7223&count&rows=50.

 Available May 2-3 and May 16-17, 2015 from 7 a.m. to 2:30 p.m

 Portland residents can purchase compost for spring gardening from leaves collected around the city as part of Leaf Day Pickup.
 City of Portland crews use collected materials for maintenance and repair projects, while some recycled materials, like leaf compost and crushed rock, is available to the public.

 Sunderland is responsible for composting the more than 5,000 tons of leaves collected through the Leaf Day program.
 Removing leaves from streets helps maintain streets from clogged storm drains, flooded intersections and slippery streets.